andrew-avinante/vhs-audio-align/README.md

 # VHS Audio Auto Align

 ## Motivation
 This script assists in aligning linear audio with TBC data, specifically addressing challenges encountered with [namazso's clockgen mod](https://github.com/namazso/cxadc-clockgen-mod).
-The original method of using a clock generator modification proved to be tedious and difficult for someone not well versed in hardware.
+The original method of using a clock generator modification proved to be tedious and difficult for someone not well-versed in hardware.
 Specifically, the provided documentation was lacking for the DomesdayDuplicator, and attempts to implement the modification were unsuccessful.
 To overcome these limitations, this script offers a software-based solution.

 ## Functionality
-This script employs a binary search algorithm to determine the optimal sample rate for aligning audio with a reference video.
+This script uses a ratio-based approach to determine the optimal sample rate for aligning audio with a reference video.
 It leverages `VhsDecodeAutoAudioAlign` and operates as follows:
 - The script starts by running `VhsDecodeAutoAudioAlign` at an initial sample rate provided as input.
 - It compares the duration of the processed audio to the duration of the reference video.
-- Based on this comparison, the script adjusts the sample rate, increasing it if the audio is longer than the video and decreasing it if it's shorter.
+- The new sample rate is calculated using the ratio of the original length multiplied by the original sample rate divided by the length after processing with the original sample rate.
-- The process repeats, narrowing the search range until the closest matching sample rate is found.
+- The process continues until the audio is aligned with the video.

+### Important Note:
+Ensure that the original linear audio recording starts and stops exactly when the video starts and stops for the alignment to work correctly.

 ## Requirements
 - **ffmpeg-python**: This package is used to interact with FFmpeg within the Python script.